-It’s been twenty-five years since NFDA negotiated the blanket music license with BMI, ASCAP, and SESAC that enabled funeral homes to comply with federal copyright laws.
+It’s been thirty years since NFDA negotiated the blanket music license with BMI, ASCAP, and SESAC that enabled funeral homes to comply with federal copyright laws.
 However, in an area that is complex and changing, uncertainties continue to persist and new questions arise.
 We have addressed a number of those issues below:

 You need three licenses.
 The music license is granted to a funeral home location.
 Since you have three funeral home locations, you need three licenses.